matsek/springboot-rest-sample/README.md

 ### Simple Tests ###
 We have also added some simple tests for the Hospital controller and service.

-1. Test to run the testsuite
+1. Test to run the testsuites in the project